11 Mukhi Rudraksha — Benefits, Price & Complete Guide

 - Surface texture: The surface must feel rough, organic, and prickly.
 No two areas should feel identical.
 Plastic or resin beads feel uniform and slightly waxy.

 - Size range: Nepal: 16-24 mm.
 Indonesia: 12-18 mm.
-Beads significantly outside these ranges warrant additional scrutiny.
+Beads well outside these ranges call for extra scrutiny.

-- Natural hole: The central bore should show slight natural irregularity — it is a seed cavity, not a precision-drilled perforation.
+- Natural hole: The central bore should show slight natural irregularity.
+It is a seed cavity, not a precision-drilled perforation.

 Advanced Verification